ansible/ansible/docsite/rst/intro_configuration.rst

 =================

 This boolean value controls whether or not Ansible will prepend locale-specific environment variables (as specified via the :ref:`module_lang` configuration option).
-By default this is enabled, and results in the LANG and LC_MESSAGES being set when the module is executed on the given remote system.
+If enabled, it results in the LANG, LC_MESSAGES, and LC_ALL being set when the module is executed on the given remote system.
+By default this is disabled.

 .. note::

-    The module_set_locale option was added in Ansible 2.1.
+    The module_set_locale option was added in Ansible-2.1 and defaulted to True.
+The default was changed to False in Ansible-2.2

 .. _module_lang: